Camp Meriwether (Oregon): Golf Course Controversy

-In late 2015, council executive Matt Devore unveiled Cascade Pacific Council's plans to lease 200 acres of the coastal property for 50 years to Mike Keizer, an internationally renowned golf course developer.
+In late 2015, council executive Matt Devore unveiled Cascade Pacific Council's plans to lease 200 acres of the coastal property for 50 years to Mike Keizer, a golf course developer.
 The lease is due to a multimillion-dollar maintenance deferral for properties and operating costs of a council that has seen a drop of nearly 25,000 registered youth since 2004, when Camp Meriwether's current dining hall was built.
 The proposal was met with opposition from conservation groups like the Oregon Coast Alliance and the Oregon Shores Conservation Coalition along with several in the scouting community.
 Over 4,000 people signed a petition opposing the project on Change.org.
-As of April 2017, the decision to develop a golf course has been alleviated due to delays in the letter of intent signage, probability of the proposed project moving forward, and additionally the property didn't suit Mike Keizer's vision for the golf course he had in mind.
+In April 2017, the decision to develop a golf course was alleviated due to delays in the letter of intent signage, probability of the proposed project moving forward, and differences in ideas for the use of the property.